DisableChat/find-GPA/README.md

 # find-GPA
   A small program that returns a vector of students that are between the jth largest and kth largest, inclusive in the original vector       list.
 Without actually sorting the original vector.
+(While also keeping a 'fast' runtime with large samples of data)

 ## Objective
   ### Doing efficiently as possible(idea of this program is to do it in linear time)